MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-dlp.md

     - Trigger alerts and send email notifications about the incident
     - [Monitor all activities](session-policy-aad.md#monitor-session): Explicitly allows the download or upload of files and monitors all related activities.
     - [Block](session-policy-aad.md#block-download): Explicitly blocks the download or upload of files.
 Use this option to protect your organization's sensitive files from exfiltration or infiltration from any device, including unmanaged devices.
-    - [Protect](session-policy-aad.md#protect-download): Automatically applies a classification label to files that match the policy's file filters.
+    - [Protect](session-policy-aad.md#protect-download): Automatically applies a sensitivity label to files that match the policy's file filters.
 Use this option to protect the download of sensitive files.

 ### Phase 4: Monitor and report on your data